kcaran/sass-inline-svg-utf8/README.md

 #sass-inline-svg

-Inline SVGs in your CSS using Html-encoding.
+Inline SVGs in your CSS as html-encoded UTF-8.

 Inlining is good because fewer requests, html-encoded is good for SVG because it is smaller than base64 (by about 30% on average).

-String replacement is good because you can use 'variables' in your SVG files and replace them on a per-inlined-instance basis.
+String replacement is good because you can use 'variables' in your SVG source files and replace them on a per-inlined-instance basis.
 Use case?
 You need a white, a black, and a blue arrow icon, and can create them on the fly when inling from a single source file.
 Good because if the arrow needs to be changed, you only have to change on file, not three.

 ## Install

-    npm install --save-dev node-sass-inline-svg
+    npm install --save-dev sass-inline-svg-utf8

 ## Usage

     var sass = require('node-sass');
-    var sassInlineSVG = require('node-sass-inline-svg')
+    var sassInlineSVG = require('sass-inline-svg-utf8');

     sass.render({
       functions: sassInlineSVG(),